Justin-Coughlin/air_pollution_effects_trees/python/Geodatabase File Directory.md

 * **S_survival_reduction.gdb**: *Species-specific survival effects due to S deposition owing to 2017-2019 total N deposition.*
 * **spp_proportion_ba.gdb**: *Species-specific proportion to total basal area using all 323 species from the USFS database.*

 All geodatabases are species-specific (i.e., spp code) except for aggregate.gdb.
-The species contained Accompanying scripts and README documentation can be found at the following code repository:
+The species contained accompanying scripts and README documentation can be found at the following code repository:
 * [Processing Scripts](https://github.com/Justin-Coughlin/air_pollution_effects_trees)

 The species contained within the directories use species-specific information that was derived from findings in [Horn et al. (2018)](https://doi.org/10.1371/journal.pone.0205296) about tree species' responses to N and S deposition.
 The equations used in the processing scripts on the [Github repository](https://github.com/Justin-Coughlin/air_pollution_effects_trees/tree/main/python) were modified and are described in Coughlin et al. (2023).